Church of Our Lady, Copenhagen

-The Church of Our Lady (Vor Frue Kirke) is the cathedral of Copenhagen.
+The Church of Our Lady (Vor Frue Kirke) is the Lutheran cathedral of Copenhagen.
 It is situated on the Frue Plads public square in central Copenhagen, next to the historic main building of the University of Copenhagen.

 The present-day version of the church was designed by the architect Christian Frederik Hansen (1756–1845) in the Neoclassical style and was completed in 1829.